 hydrated.
 Water is the obvious choice, but a low-sodium tomato juice or vegetable juice blend,

-a reduced-sodium clear broth, and even sugar-free soda without caffeine or seltzer can
+a reduced-sodium clear broth, or seltzer can

 help you rehydrate.

 it off.
 Alcohol disrupts your sleeping pattern, so chances are a

 night of revelry will leave you feeling less than cheerful in the morning.
 Try

 to schedule time for a quick nap during the day — at the very least,